geneontology/noctua_app_stack/production/PRODUCTION_README.md

 - [ ] Github credentials will need to be replaced in config-stack.yaml.sample
 - [ ] S3 credentials are placed in a file using format described above
 - [ ] S3 uri if ssl is enabled.
 Location of ssl certs/key
-- [ ] qos mitigation if qos is enabled
+- [ ] QoS mitigation if QoS is enabled
 - [ ] Location of blazegraph.jnl.
 This assumes you have generated the journal using steps above
 - [ ] Use same workspace name as in previous step
 - [ ] Remember you can use the -dry-run and the -verbose options